 Institutional Assessment (IA)

-Institutional Assessment (IA) coordinates assessments and evaluates activities associated with the outcomes of the University's institutional and strategic goals and objectives.
-IA assists and supports programs and administrative reviews, and institutional effectiveness and accreditation.
+Institutional Assessment (IA) coordinates assessment efforts and evaluates activities related to the achievement of the University’s institutional and strategic goals and objectives.
+IA supports academic programs and administrative units through assessment, program review, institutional effectiveness initiatives, and accreditation processes.

 Vision

-Institutional Assessment seeks to develop and monitor a comprehensive and progressive system for effective assessment and continuous improvement of student learning at VSU.
+Institutional Assessment is committed to developing, implementing, and sustaining a comprehensive and progressive system that supports effective assessment and the continuous improvement of student learning at VSU.

 Mission